NF-κB signaling and inflammaging

 Salminen A (2023b) Activation of aryl hydrocarbon receptor (AhR) in Alzheimer's disease: role of tryptophan metabolites generated by gut host-microbiota.
 J. Mol.
 Med.
 (Berl) 101, 201-222. https://doi.org/10.1007/s00109-023-02289-5.

-Salminen A (2023c) Aryl hydrocarbon receptor (AhR) disturbs circadian regulation in Alzheimer’s disease: impact on glymphatic system dysfunction (Submitted
+Salminen A (2024) Aryl hydrocarbon receptor impairs circadian regulation in Alzheimer's disease: Potential impact on glymphatic system dysfunction.
+Eur.
+J. Neurosci.
+60, 3901-3920. https://doi.org/10.1111/ejn.16450

 Tissue fibroblasts regulate the aging process in cooperation with the immunosuppressive network

 In acute inflammatory state, fibroblasts secrete many chemokines which recruit immunosuppressive cells into inflamed tissues.
-Several anti-inflammatory cytokines, e.g., TGF-β, IL-6, and IL-10, secreted by immunosuppressive cells, such as MDSC, Treg, and M2 macrophages, induce both fibrogenic and immunosuppressive properties in myofibroblasts.
-These properties indicate that there is a close interaction and mutual cooperation between myofibroblasts and the cells of the immunosuppressive network (Salminen, 2023 b).
+Several anti-inflammatory cytokines, e.g., TGF-β, IL-6, and IL-10, secreted by immunosuppressive cells, such as MDSC, Treg, and M2 macrophages, induce both fibrogenic and immunosuppressive properties in fibroblasts.
+These alterations indicate that there is a close interaction and mutual cooperation between fibroblasts and the cells of the immunosuppressive network (Salminen, 2023 b; Salminen et al., 2024).
 There is convincing evidence that AMPK signaling inhibits the differentiation of myofibroblasts and thus attenuating the level of fibrosis in many pathological states, probably also in aging tissues (Salminen, 2024).
 Currently, the activation of AMPK signaling is recognized as a promising anti-aging therapy.
-It seems that tissue fibroblasts are crucial players in the aging process attributed to their intimate crosstalk with the immunosuppressive network.
+It seems that tissue fibroblasts are crucial

 References